 The earliest surviving Minute Book of the County of Cork Agricultural Society dates from a meeting of the show sub-committee on Saturday 17 April, 1886.
 The secretary was Edward Corrigan.
 His handwritten notes describe the build-up and preparations for the two day summer show first held at the Corn Exchange in Cork City.
 The notes show the need for all sub committees to raise funds to pay for general expenses and to improve the prize offerings.
 The selection of judges is also discussed.
-It is interesting to focus on the details as they provide an insight into how the Society ran its affairs from the outset.

 The minutes open with the promise of donations for the Show by members to the amount of £129.

 'Munster Agricultural Society, The Story of Cork Show Grounds' written by local Cork Historian and Cork City Independent Councilor Kieran McCarthy is a valuable source on information on the origins and history of the Society.
+The Foreword, written by the then Chairperson, Gerard Murphy states:

 "When the Munster Agricultural Society left the old Showgrounds for the last time in 2008, we closed the door on a fascinating piece of history.
 It was the end of a magical era and the start of a new chapter for the Society.